eoghainam/fi2e-foundry/README.md

 Currently unusable.

-Uses the Gumshoe System by Pelgrane Press
+Fear Itself and the Gumshoe System belong to Pelgrane Press

 ---